Up (film series): Lynn

 Lynn Johnson, after attending the same primary school as Jackie and Sue, went on to attend a grammar school.
 She married at 19, had two daughters, and became a children's librarian at 21.
 She later became a school librarian and remained in that position until being made redundant due to budget cuts.
 At 56, she continued to believe her career as a librarian was of great value and it helped define her life.
 She was a doting grandmother with three grandchildren, and still married to her husband Russ, whom she considered her soulmate.
 In May 2013, after a short illness, Lynn became the first participant to die.
-She served as Chair of Governors of St Saviour's primary school in Poplar, London, for over 25 years; after her death, a section of the school library was renamed in her memory.

-In 63, after much of the earlier footage, particularly from 56, Russ and her daughters recall her death and discuss its effect on them.
+She had served as chair of governors of St Saviour's primary school in Poplar, London, for more than 25 years; a section of its library was renamed in her memory.
+In 63 Up, her husband Russ and their daughters discussed her death and its effect on them.
+70 Up also remembers Lynn; Jackie Bassett speaks about the loss of her childhood friend and fellow participant.

 Sue

 Susan (Sue) Davis attended the same primary school as Jackie and Lynn and following that attended a comprehensive school.
 Sue married at 24 and had two children before getting divorced.
 She has been engaged to her current boyfriend, Glenn, for 21 years as of 63.
 She works as a university administrator for Queen Mary, University of London, despite not having gone to university herself, and is fond of amateur dramatics.
 By 63, she is looking forward to retiring in the near future.
+By 70 Up, Sue had retired from her university job and moved to Essex.
+She and Glenn had married.